jafingerhut/cljol/doc/README-dev.md

 * [What's the difference between SoftReference and WeakReference in Java?](https://stackoverflow.com/questions/299659/whats-the-difference-between-softreference-and-weakreference-in-java)
 * [Weak, Soft, and Phantom References in Java (and Why They Matter)](https://dzone.com/articles/weak-soft-and-phantom-references-in-java-and-why-they-matter)
 * [Understanding JVM soft references for great good (and building a cache)](https://blog.shiftleft.io/understanding-jvm-soft-references-for-great-good-and-building-a-cache-244a4f7bb85d)

+java.lang.ref.SoftReference objects can contain references to java.lang.ref.ReferenceQueue objects.
+According to JDK documentation I have read, and mentions of the ReferenceQueue class in stats produced by `d/sum`, ReferenceQueue objects can contain lists of objects pending garbage collection, including objects with little or no relation to the objects you started creating a graph for, other than happening to become eligible for GC near the same time.

+By using JOL to walk such an object graph, it creates a strong reference to them that prevents those objects from being freed, until those strong references are removed.